jrvidal/lipstick/README.md

 ## Why
 Because it's fun, duh.

-Also, it might be a good teaching tool, so you can temporarily "turn off" the borrow checker and see what is to write in unsafe system languages, without actually having any C or C++ knowledge.
+Also, it might be a good teaching tool, so you can temporarily "turn off" the borrow checker.
+You can see how writing in unsafe system languages looks like, without actually having any C or C++ knowledge.

 ### Input
 ```rust